Burwin/JsonCryption.Newtonsoft/README.md

 ```

 ### Future Plans
 JsonCryption is a baby and very open to PRs and more regular contributors.
 Feel free to reach out if you're interested in helping.
+There are a few things left to do in order to feel ready to release v1.0 (particularly a lot more testing), at which point we obviously need nuget packages.
+More to follow...